schneidenbach/YourJavaScriptNeedsTypes/PITCHME.md

 ## Reddit
 Wanted a language with a type system
-> Types serve as documentation at the micro-level, <span class="orange">help ensure correctness</span>..., and most importantly, make refactoring code less stressful.
+> Types serve as documentation at the micro-level, <span class="orange">help ensure correctness</span>..., and make refactoring code less stressful.

 [source](https://redditblog.com/2017/06/30/why-we-chose-typescript/)